-In 2014, the Selection and Appointment Committee held four meetings, all of which the Chief Executive Officer was invited to attend.
+In 2015, the Selection and Appointment Committee held four meetings, all of which the Chief Executive Officer was invited to attend.
 The Committee's main areas of focus were long-term succession planning for the Supervisory Board and management development.
-It was also involved in organizational and management changes at Ahold Netherlands and Ahold USA and discussed overall succession and management development processes at Ahold.
-During one of its meetings, the Selection and Appointment Committee evaluated its own functioning and concluded that its composition and activities are satisfactory and adequately serve the Company's needs.
+In relation to the proposed merger with Delhaize, the Selection and Appointment Committee advised the Supervisory Board on the proposed composition of the Supervisory Board, Management Board and Executive Committee, subject to and with effect from the date of Ahold's proposed merger with Delhaize.
+The Selection and Appointment Committee was also involved in organizational and management changes at Ahold Netherlands and Ahold USA and discussed overall succession and management development processes at Ahold.